tnewtont/Detecting_Palm_Oil_Plantations_Neural_Networks/README.md

 ## Model Notes
 - The model used the pre-trained VGG19 deep convolutional neural network with a custom head
+- Freezing and unfreezing was utilized
-- Optimizer was Adam
+- Optimizer was AdamW
 - Various transformations were used to augment the positive-class images
 - Train and validation was done through 80/20 stratified split
 - Dropouts, L2 regularization, He normal initialization, and a lower learning rate were used to prevent overfitting
 - A grid search was done on various L2 regularization values and the number of epochs, specifically:
-  - For L2 regularization, 0.035, 0.036, 0.037, 0.038, 0.039, and 0.04
+  - For L2 regularization, 0.03851, 0.03852, 0.03853, 0.03854, and 0.03855
   - For the number of epochs, 3 and 4
   - The average F1 score of negative and positive classes was used to update the best model
 - Model was trained on Google Colab's L4 GPU

 ## Future Notes
-- Try a different pre-trained model
+- Try a different pre-trained model like ResNet50
-- Try unfreezing and doing another grid search but with learning rate and number of epochs
+- Try conducting another grid search with learning rate and weight decay hyperparameters while fine tuning
 - Adjusting the augmentation for the positive-class images, maybe reducing one or two different types of transformations